-All our girls are valued and known as individuals.
-All staff give generously of their time and energy to give support to the girls both in and out of the classroom.
+All our students are valued and known as individuals.
+All staff give generously of their time and energy to give support to the pupils both in and out of the classroom.
 Communication with parents is a high priority and contact is very much encouraged, in addition to a regular programme of parent evenings and formal reporting.

 “A strong sense of support, guidance and mutual respect pervades the school.
 In accordance with its aim to support every girl as an individual.”